Land & Roads

 Early Release of Adults in Custody

-In order to manage capacity at the Benton County Jail, we sometimes have to release inmates early to make room for incoming arrestees.
+In order to manage capacity at the Benton County Jail, we sometimes have to release adults in custody early to make room for incoming arrestees.

 Why is early release necessary?

-The Benton County Jail adheres to a strict classification policy to ensure the safety of both staff and inmates.
-Classification determines an inmate’s security level and dictates their housing assignment.
+The Benton County Jail adheres to a strict classification policy to ensure the safety of both staff and adults in custody.
+Classification determines an adult in custody's security level and dictates their housing assignment.
 When all the beds with the appropriate security levels are full, the Jail can no longer accept new arrestees for lodging.
-That’s why, although the Jail has 40 beds, we are often at capacity with anywhere from 28–34 inmates.
+That’s why, although the Jail has 40 beds, we are often at capacity with anywhere from 28–34 adults in custody.

-As a result, we sometimes have to “Force Release” inmates in order to vacate the appropriate bed.
-We call this “Force Release” because we are forced to release an inmate early in order to make room for new offenders.
+As a result, we sometimes have to “Force Release” adults in custody in order to vacate the appropriate bed.
+We call this “Force Release” because we are forced to release an AIC early in order to make room for new offenders.

-How do you determine which inmates to release?
+How do you determine which adults in custody to release?

 To ensure a fair and equitable process, Forced Releases are conducted according to policy using a matrix score.
 The Matrix Score System was developed to objectively determine risk to the community.